-A study of the modern world from about 1500 AD to the present.
+This course is a study of the modern world from about 1500 AD to the present.
 The great civilizations of Europe, America, Asia, and Africa will be discussed with detailed descriptions and audiovisual presentations on the vast empires under which they thrived and the energetic leaders who created them.
 While lectures and discussions will be within a chronological framework, emphasis will be on the new developments in philosophy, religion, politics, arts, literature, ethics, society, and science and technology - all of which resulted in the creation of the world we live in today.
-(Filled)
+This course also satisfies LO3 Global Learning B. (FILLED)